mozilla/picl-server/README.md

     $ npm test

 ## Storage Backends
 By default, all data is stored in memory.
-To use the mysql backend, set the environmental variable `KVSTORE_BACKEND=mysql`.
+To use the mysql backend, set the environmental variable `SYNCSTORE_BACKEND=mysql`.
 E.g.:

-    $ KVSTORE_BACKEND=mysql npm start
+    $ SYNCSTORE_BACKEND=mysql npm start

 Or, to run tests against the mysql backend:

-    $ KVSTORE_BACKEND=mysql npm test
+    $ SYNCSTORE_BACKEND=mysql npm test

+You can also set `SYNCSTORE_BACKEND=casandra` to run using cassandra and memcached as the storage backend.

 ## Deployment